 Clean and green energy were not economically viable until recently.
 The more likely alternative, therefore, was coal or wood stoves inside residences which would likely create just as much outdoor air pollution and certainly more indoor air pollution.

 After making a comeback in the UK in recent years, experts have warned that residential wood burning stoves are also disastrous to our health.
 The Mayor of London has launched a campaign to ban the practice to tackle air pollution.

-In an online report by the same University to announce the launch of the China air pollution study it was acknowledged that "Since the earlier paper, China has increased its efforts to confront its air pollution challenge.
+In an online report by the University of Chicago to announce the launch of the China air pollution study it was also acknowledged that "Since the earlier paper, China has increased its efforts to confront its air pollution challenge.
 China is switching its primary source of heating from coal-fired boilers to gas-fired or electric units, and it has shut down many polluting plants.
 The consequence is that particulate air pollution in some of China’s most polluted cities, such as Beijing, has improved significantly."